5 Essential Ankle Stretches

 There’s not one upright activity you can do that does not involve your ankles — walking, running, squatting, jumping — and they are arguably one of the most overused and overlooked areas of your body.
 However, keeping your ankles loosey-goosey reduces your chance of twists and sprains, either because of too-tall footwear or general clumsiness.
 In terms of working out, tight, stiff ankles mean a reduction in your depth potential on exercises such as squats and deadlifts and could cause forward torso lean, placing unnecessary load on your lower back, potentially causing a strain — or worse.

-These five exercises improve overall ankle mobility, and they should be done preworkout and/or postworkout, or any time you have a few minutes to spare for long, lean, lovely legs.
+These five ankle stretches improve overall mobility, and they should be done preworkout and/or postworkout, or any time you have a few minutes to spare for long, lean, lovely legs.

 Wall Calf Stretch